-It was fun trying to traverse the narrow roads on the right-hand side of the road where we were kept amused watching the Vespa riders weaving in and out of the cars, busses and trucks, they must have a death wish!!
+It was fun trying to traverse the narrow roads on the right-hand side of the road where we were kept amused watching the Vespa riders weaving in and out of the cars, buses and trucks, they must have a death wish!!

-Also watching two of our young travellers being taught how to make pizzas while there fathers looked on threatening to leave them to do the cooking in future
+Also watching two of our young travellers being taught how to make pizzas while there fathers looked on threatening to leave them to do the cooking in future.

 We were at a local market one day just wandering round and spotted a nice looking café, deciding to have a salad roll we sat down.
 Unfortunately they didn’t speak English here and we had great fun trying to describe what we wanted it all added to the fun of the trip.

 What were the locals like?